OUR STAFF

 Annalise Morash was born and raised in Lantz, Nova Scotia.
 She started dancing at Dance Zone, formerly LMSD, at the tender age of three, and quickly progressed into teaching during her teen years.
 Annalise has received training in many genres from Contemporary to Latin/Samba to Hiphop, and everything in between.
 In 2010, Annalise completed her formal training in performing arts in the acclaimed Commercial Dance Program at George Brown College.
 During her training, she found herself on our own Canadian basketball courts as part of the Toronto Raptors Dance Pak where her professional career began to grow.
 Soon thereafter, Annalise was travelling the world, working onboard the beautiful cruise ships “Ocean Princess” and “Pacific Princess” where she performed in over ten original Princess dance shows.
 Some of her additional credits include; 2013 & 2014 MMVA’s with Psy and Hedley, Canada AM, Meaghan Smith, Keshia Chante, Christian Ty, Vita Chambers, RS Divas Entertainment, and The Cast: Heels Edition.
 After gaining much respect in the dance industry, Annalise now looks forward to sharing her knowledge and love of dance with the Maritimes and the local dance community!

-Miss Leah
+Miss Emily

 Miss Jennifer